Washington state man becomes first U.S. death from coronavirus

 The outbreak in the U.S. is currently limited to only some communities, the CDC said Saturday.
 “There is not national spread of COVID-19.
 CDC and the federal government are working to keep it that way,” said Dr. Nancy Messonnier, director of the Center for the National Center for Immunization and Respiratory Diseases.

+Dr. Kathy Lofy, Washington state health officer, said the general risk to the public is increasing, and she urged people to practice good health habits.

-Health officials said that the man who died was among three new presumptive cases in Washington state, which are cases that test positive locally but with CDC confirmation pending.
+Health officials said the man who died was among three new presumptive cases in Washington, in which patients have tested positive locally but confirmation is pending with the CDC.
 The state has a total of six confirmed or presumptive cases of the virus.

-He was a patient at a local hospital, and officials are investigating how he contracted the virus.
+Though the man was not associated with the long-term care center, he was a patient at the same hospital where others from the facility were being treated Saturday for respiratory symptoms or pneumonia, the CDC said.

+He was described by officials as being chronically ill before contracting the virus.
+They said they did not believe patients at the hospital where he died contracted the virus there and that medical professionals were trying to track down the origin of the presumptive transmissions, which were likely local to King County.

-The other two new presumptive cases in the state include a the first reported case in a health care worker and a resident at a long-term care facility in Kirkland, officials said.
+Among those presumed to have the virus at at the long-term care center is a female health care worker in her 40s who was in satisfactory condition and a resident in her 70s in serious condition, health officials said.
+Neither had any known relevant travel, they said.

-As of Saturday afternoon, the United States had about 66 cases of coronavirus, including 19 confirmed and presumptive cases as well as 47 of people who entered or re-entered the U.S. after they had already been found to have the infection.

-The patient who died was among new cases reported Friday in Washington state as well as Oregon and California.
-Among the new confirmed or presumptive cases, there were three contracted from an unknown source, bringing the total number of what could be "community spread" cases in the United States to four.
+The patient who died was among new cases reported Friday in Washington state, as well as Oregon and California.
+Among the new confirmed or presumptive cases, three were contracted from an unknown source, bringing the total number of what could be community spread cases in the United States to four.

 "Community spread" is a term used when someone is infected but the source is unknown.
 Previously much of the focus was on people who had visited places such as Wuhan, China, where the outbreak began, or who had been in close contact with people who were infected.